mobile app bar

 Cincinnati Bengals quarterback Joe Flacco (16) throws a pass against the Chicago Bears during the second quarter at Paycor Stadium.

-The viral claim circulating Sunday morning that Joe Flacco posted on Instagram saying the Bengals are “sending him home” is completely false.
-There is no such post on his verified account, and it didn’t come from anyone connected to Flacco or the Bengals.
-The supposed screenshot originated from a satire page that regularly pushes fake sports quotes and edited posts, yet enough people shared it as real that it started trending across fan circles.
+There is no such post on Flacco’s verified account, and it didn’t come from anyone connected to the quarterback or the Bengals.
+The supposed screenshot originated from a satire page that regularly pushes fake sports quotes and edited posts.
+Yet, many shared it as real so much, so that it started trending across fan circles.

 Fans were quick to call out the page for trying to stir up drama in a season already filled with it.
 Several replies pointed out that the account openly labels itself as satire and that anyone who follows it should know the posts aren’t real.

 Inside the locker room, his impact has been obvious.
-Zac Taylor praised him for showing up every week despite injuries that would’ve sidelined most players, popping his finger back into place mid-game, and battling through a shoulder injury while the Bengals cycled through quarterbacks.
+Zac Taylor praised him for showing up every week despite injuries that would’ve sidelined most players.
+He popped his finger back into place mid-game and battled through a shoulder injury while the Bengals cycled through quarterbacks.

-With Joe Burrow pushing to return as early as Thanksgiving, Flacco knew his starting run might be ending, yet he handled it exactly how you’d expect from someone who has been in the league for two decades.
-He stepped aside gracefully, kept preparing, and kept reminding everyone that he’s here for the team, not the spotlight.
+With Joe Burrow pushing to return as early as Thanksgiving, Flacco knew his starting run might be ending.
+Yet he handled it exactly how you’d expect from someone who has been in the league for two decades.

 About the author